zeeshan1991k/HackTheBox/Heist_Retired/30 - Privilege escalation to Administrator.md

 Dumping contents of all firefox processes using `.\procdump.exe -ma [PID]` command.
 ![[Pasted image 20210712105452.png]]
 ## Getting administrator credentials from dumps
-Getting administrator credentials from dumps using `Select-String -Path .\*.dmp -Pattern 'username'` .
+Getting administrator credentials from dumps using `Select-String -Path .\*.dmp -Pattern 'username'` . `Select-String` in windows is like `grep` of linux.
 ![[Pasted image 20210712110518.png]]
 ## Logging in with credentials got above as administrator
 Logging in with credentials got above as administrator.